How to Pick the Perfect QuickBooks Order Management Solution

 This means that you can keep your order fulfillment process on a system which has been designed to work for manufacturers, and then use QuickBooks for its strengths in accounting and finances.

 But it gives you a lot more benefit than that.
-The point is to provide you with an all-in-one solution to your product-making business woes.
+The point is to provide you with an all-in-one solution to your manufacturing business woes.

 Inventory, production, and sales are unified on a single visual, color-coded dashboard which has been designed for the maker’s eye.
 So, you can use Katana as the foundational tool for your entire workflow.